amsk1982/techniqueforlife/content/workshops/the-calling-resourcing-ourselves-in-intense-times.md

 _COME just as you are, COME home to yourself, COME because you deserve it._

 These circles of women are a time for you to connect with yourself, drop into your body, and feel the support of community.

 We will create the space, guide you in body-focused practices, and hold the circle for you to share.

 We will invite you to book it in your calendar for **6.50pm** so you have time to log in, set yourself up in a **private space** and gather what you need (maybe blankets, heating, a drink of water or tea) so you can be **warm & comfortable.**

+> _"I deeply wanted to just be held.
+And that is just what I received."_

+> _"Thank you for creating such a gentle space to rest with absolutely no demands or expectations..."_

 Tickets are priced on a sliding scale: